andrewquitadamo/Programming-Spring2016/OOP.md

 --

-* For variants that are multiallelic some of these fields are comma separated lists
+* For variants that are multiallelic some of these subfields are comma separated lists

 --